Adam Gregg, PharmD, BCPS

 Duration/Type: 12 months/residency

 Starting Date: No later than July 1 (variable)

 Interview Required: Yes

-This program provides the resident opportunities to function as a member of the healthcare team, as well as exercise skill in educating other healthcare professionals and patients about drug therapy.
+This program provides the resident opportunities to function as a member of the integrated healthcare team, as well as exercise skill in educating other healthcare professionals and patients about drug therapy.
 The resident will learn and apply a practice philosophy that pharmacists are responsible for all areas of medication utilization to achieve optimal drug therapy outcomes.
 Rotation options include cardiology, critical care, general medicine, infectious disease, nephrology, oncology, palliative care, pediatrics, pharmacy practice management, psychiatry and surgery.
 Program flexibility allows the resident to meet his or her specific needs and interests.
 A research project is required.

 Health insurance, dental plan, paid time off and travel allowance for education meeting participation and project presentation.